usuaero/MachUpX/examples/How_To_Create_Input_Files.md

 Describes an aircraft.

     "CG" : (vector, optional)
         Location of the aircraft's center of gravity in body-fixed coordinates.
-Defaults to [0,0,0].
+Defaults to [0,0,0], as the origin of the body-fixed coordinate system is typically the aircraft's center of gravity.

     "weight" : (float)
         Weight of the aircraft.